xialab2016/promote_queries/Patient-Reported Outcomes/READMe.md

 3. Multiple sclerosis rating scale, revised (MSRS-R)

+   Version 2: 2025-01-21

+   Adjusts queries for additional MSRS-R fields that have been added to REDCap (30 MSRS-R score fields now available)

    Version 1: 2024-04-03

    Finds MSRS-R values and mediam scores per year for all PROMOTE participants.